lucasdietrich/AVRTOS/readme.md

 | KERNEL\_DEBUG                          | Enable Kernel Debug features                                                                                                                                  | 0                               | 0   | 1     |
 | KERNEL\_SCHEDULER\_DEBUG               | Enable Kernel Debug in scheduler                                                                                                                              | 0                               | 0   | 1     |

+## Known issues

+- It's possible to preempt a cooperative thread from an interrupt when called k_yield, k_mutex_release, ... from it.
+  - k_sched lock/cooperative thread only prevent thread switching with the sysclock interrupt handler (used to preempt threads)

 ## Debugging

 Enabling configuration option `KERNEL_SCHEDULER_DEBUG` enables following logs :